Hyperentangled Time-bin and Polarization Quantum Key Distribution: Results

-The instantaneous elevation angle of a LEO satellite with respect to some terrestrial observatory changes as it passes overhead, with a maximum elevation angle that varies from pass to pass ($90^{\circ}$ max elevation angle corresponding to a pass directly overhead). {With that in mind, displayed in Fig.} \ref{HEQKDvsBBM92}c, {we show the predicted secret key length for HEQKD and BBM92, versus maximum elevation angle per pass, assuming the minimum acceptable elevation angle during a pass is $20^{\circ}$ (below this we assume a reliable link cannot be established).
-This was calculated using the optimized $\mu$, $p$, and $r$, as shown in Fig.} \ref{HEQKDvsBBM92}a-b.
+Compared to a GEO link, the channel losses from a transmitter in LEO would be much less; however, the loss depends on the range, the separation between sender and receiver, which varies as the spacecraft flies overhead (except for a GEO orbit, where by definition the satellite is always overhead).
+Specifically, the instantaneous elevation angle of a LEO satellite with respect to some terrestrial observatory changes as it passes overhead, with a maximum elevation angle that varies from pass to pass ($90^{\circ}$ max elevation angle corresponding to a pass directly overhead).
+Fig. \ref{HEQKDvsBBM92} shows the same calculations as Fig. \ref{fksim} but now as a function of the elevation angle for a LEO satellite.
+In Fig. \ref{HEQKDvsBBM92}c we show the predicted secret key length per pass for 4DQKD, HEQKD, and BBM92, versus maximum elevation angle, assuming the minimum acceptable elevation angle during a pass is $20^{\circ}$ (below this we assume a reliable link cannot be established, as the effects of turbulence and scattering are much worse near the horizon).
+This was calculated using the optimized $\mu$, $p$, and $r$, as shown in Fig. \ref{HEQKDvsBBM92}a-b, when data from the whole pass was analyzed all at once, but not combining any data from multiple passes.

-For these calculations, we used simulated orbit data for all orbital parameters, assuming a 400-km altitude and $51^{\circ}$ inclination.
-The range was calculated from LEO to a ground station located at $39^{\circ}$ N latitude.
-We used the Friis equation to estimate channel transmission, assuming a transmitting telescope diameter $D_T=0.1$ m, receiving telescope diameter $D_R=1$ m, and wavelength $\lambda=1550$ nm, with the added assumptions of a 6-dB loss for receiver telescope and adaptive optics efficiency and 4-dB loss from the analysis/detection system, and other system parameters listed in Table \ref{sysparam}.
+For these calculations, we used simulated orbit data for all orbital parameters, assuming a 400-km altitude and $51^{\circ}$ inclination; the range was calculated from LEO to a ground station located at $39^{\circ}$ N latitude.
+We used the Friis equation to estimate channel transmission, assuming a transmitting telescope diameter $D_T=0.1$ m, receiving telescope diameter $D_R=1$ m, and wavelength $\lambda=1550$ nm, with the added assumptions of a 6-dB loss for receiver telescope transmission~\cite{biswas2014optical} and adaptive optics single-mode fiber collection efficiency~\cite{chen2015experimental}, negligible atmospheric loss, negligible loss from PAT errors, and the other the system parameters listed in Table \ref{sysparam}.
 We discretely integrated over the whole pass in 10-s increments; data acquisition was assumed to begin and end at 20$^{\circ}$ elevation angle, corresponding to a maximum range of about 1000 km with a minimum range of 400 km.
-For comparison, at those same distances, a fiber-optic cable (assuming 0.2 dB/km of attenuation) would have 80-200 dB of loss, much more than the 25-30 dB we expect in a free-space implementation leading to transmission rates lower by 17 orders of magnitude!
+For comparison, at those same distances, a fiber-optic cable (assuming 0.2 dB/km of attenuation) would have 80-200 dB of loss, much more than the predicted 25-30 dB loss in a free-space implementation, leading to transmission rates lower by 17 orders of magnitude!
+With these assumptions, a future implementation of this system in LEO could generate a secret key of substantial length in a single pass.
+Furthermore, the secret key length generated by HEQKD exceeds that of BBM92 by about a factor of 2 for all maximum elevation angles between $30^{\circ}$ and $90^{\circ}$.